The Hidden Story Underneath My Story

 I never had this chance [to paint] with my mother, so I don’t want to miss doing this for you…It wasn’t until after she died that I picked up her watercolor palette and started to paint.

 My precious grandmother ended her own life when I was about six years old.
-It’s a crack in the center of my story; it was a landmine in my dad’s.
+It’s a crack in the center of my story; it was a landmine explosion in my dad’s.
 She was a stunning woman, and a gifted artist…oil and watercolor.
-Many and varied pieces of hers hang on the walls of my home; they are sacred to me.
+On my wall hang many and varied pieces of hers; they are sacred and I am proud to highlight them to friends who visit.
 I never got to take in her magic firsthand.
 But I do bear her name, and I’m glad I do.

-Personal transformation often comes hard; it may feel like the wind is getting knocked out of you at first, but Life smooths out the rough edges by degrees.
-God’s grace will strip off those buttoned-up layers that have kept us hidden, that false self of protection, and give us our humanness back.
-It will resurrect the orphaned parts of us, the design of us that gets clouded by all the grasping and proving.
+Personal transformation often comes hard; it may feel like a sucker punch, initially, but Life smooths out the rough edges by degrees.
+I left a 20 year teaching career in 2016, burned out and out of sorts.
+Oddly, the disorientation spun me into a new direction of discovery.
+God’s grace strips off those buttoned-up layers that have kept us hidden, that false self of protection, and gives us our humanness back.
+He will resurrect the orphaned parts of us, the design of us that gets clouded by all the grasping and proving.
 The delicate seeds of simplicity, sincerity, and gentleness will find their way to the surface, and, in the end, we know we had nothing to do with it.

 I will always feel the pull between ego and letting it all go.
-Ultimately, I’ll have to trust God with this transformation since my pattern is to drift off the rails into the kingdom of the self.
+Ultimately, I’ll have to trust in God’s commitment to my transformation since my pattern is to drift off the rails into the kingdom of the self.
 God, help me.

-What is now matters for what will be.
+What unfolds now matters for what will be.
 I believe that.
 Heaven breaks through all the time.
-I just had no idea it would come by means of a paintbrush, cold-pressed paper, and a watercolor palette.
-Furthermore, a farm where Andrew Wyeth spent so many hours would be the setting, and Karl, who has become a favorite household name, would be our companion.
-We can’t predict redemption, my friends, no matter how hard we try.
-We don’t write these stories, we live them.
+The reconstruction of things is not a “one day” thing, it is an everyday thing.
+And why would it be a surprise that God would use a paintbrush, cold-pressed paper, and a watercolor palette to bring about new things?
+Furthermore, how creative of Him to use the setting of a farm where Andrew Wyeth spent so many hours, and Karl, who has become a favorite household name, as our companion.
+We can’t predict how redemption will slowly make its way into our story, no matter how hard we try.
+We can’t manage and manipulate the narrative; we wake up and live attentively to what is already happening.
+We cooperate.
+We paint.

 “Dawn, don’t try.
 Just paint.
 Go wild with it,” Karl says, “Be the genius you already are.”